UML Use Case Diagram

 What is UML Use Case Diagram?

-It sounds like quite a heavy worded title, doesn’t it?
+It sounds like quite a heavily worded title, doesn’t it?
 Well, let’s break it down to each word.

 Unified Modelling Language is a modern approach to the conventional process of modeling and documenting software.
 This approach is a diagrammatic representation of the components and processes involved in software.
 It is like explaining the whole software through visual representations so that it is easy to understand and weed out possible flaws and errors in the system.
 The whole process falls under the larger umbrella of business process modeling techniques.